Dewey-Data/deweydatapy/census_tiger.md

 *https://github.com/Dewey-Data/deweydatapy/blob/main/deweydatapy/census_tiger.py*
 (This is not a part of the Dewey dataset package yet.)

-The Censuf FTP has files/folders like below.
+The Census FTP has files/folders like below.
 You can download all of them or specific files/folders in the following way.
 <img src="https://github.com/Dewey-Data/deweydatapy/assets/142400584/78ede7bb-b889-4ca1-835f-c65070430d68" width = "400">

-Initiate the FTP server connection.
+Import necessary libraries and the `census_tiger.py` file and prepare local directory to save Census TIGER shape files.
 ```Python
 # Census TIGER FTP download code sample ----------------------
 import pandas as pd